efsavage/ajah/ajah-sms/README.md

-Ajah CSV Library
+Ajah SMS Library
 =============

-This library provides various utility methods and helper classes for dealing with CSV (Comma-separated value) files, notably an iterable, map-based parser that allows for much cleaner code.
+This library provides various utility methods and helper classes for dealing with SMS messages.
+It is currently a thin wrapper around Twilio's java client.

 Maven
 -------